 We sincerely appreciate the meeting space graciously offered to us over many years by the Mental Health Association in Suffolk County.

-To supplement the use of their space for 25 years for our OCD Support Group, we are looking for a donation/loan of space to hold additional group meetings,
+To replace the use of their old space for 25 years for our OCD Support Group, we are looking for a donation/loan of space to hold additional group meetings,

 and to establish a new, free facility just for people with OCD and anxiety and their families and concerned friends.